 Here at Wild Acoustic, we love playing music, but we also love to listen.
-We have a lot friends who are recording artists, and we like to feature them here as Signature Artists.
-We also love to listen to some of the superstars.
-On the outside chance you have never heard of Dobro superstar, Jerry Douglas, we would like to introduce him along with his newest release "Traveler".
+On the outside chance you have never heard of Dobro superstar, Jerry Douglas, we would like to recommend his album "Traveler".

 Born in Ohio, Jerry Douglas began playing Dobro at the age of eight, after his father, a steelworker who played bluegrass in his spare time, took him to a Flatt and Scruggs concert.
 After playing with his dad's group the West Virginia Travelers for several years, at 17 he joined the bluegrass band the Country Gentlemen.
 Two years later, he became a member of J.D.
 Crowe and the New South, which also included future solo stars Ricky Skaggs and Tony Rice.
 He has been a member of Alison Krauss & Union Station since 1998.